Facepunch/chippy-docs/docs/tutorials/unit.md

 		{
 			"facingMode":"Target",
             "targetFacingAngle":"vecToAngle(playerPos - unitPos)", // look at player
-            "facingLerpSpeed":0.05, // rotate 5% of the way to target angle per frame }
+            "facingLerpSpeed":0.05, // rotate 5% of the way to target angle each frame }
 	],
 }